semify-eda/stepper_demo/README.md

 If you are using PlatformIO, remember to include the `platformio.ini` configuration file to ensure correct settings and dependencies.

 By following these guidelines, you'll be able to seamlessly run and experiment with the provided code on your STM32 Nucleo F4464RE Microcontroller.

+I added a new source file, `smartwave.cpp`, to send control signals to the motor shield via I2C using SmartWave.
+This has been tested with the STM32 Nucleo F4464RE microcontroller.
+It's important to note that this code won't work with the Arduino UNO board since it requires multiple I2C channels, enabling the microcontroller to function both as a controller and as a peripheral.